 Find the race regulations by clicking here.

-With the LiveTracking feature, supporters can see exactly where you are on the course and what time you cross the finish line.
+With the LiveTracking function, supporters can see exactly where you are on the course and when you cross the finish line.

 Yes, headphones are allowed.

-Once the race is over, check the race results by clicking here.
+After the race, check your results by clicking here.

-Each participant will receive a unique medal after completing their marathon!
-You can have your medal engraved at the engraving stand during the event.
+Every participant will receive a unique medal upon completing the marathon!
+You can have your medal engraved at the engraving booth during the event.

-It is necessary to complete your participant form with all the required information.
-You will have a deadline to fill it out.
-If your registration is still incomplete after the deadline, your participation in the marathon cannot be guaranteed.
+It is necessary to complete your participant profile with all the required information.
+You will have a deadline to do so.
+If your profile remains incomplete past this date, your marathon participation cannot be guaranteed.

-You will be properly integrated into the organizer's site registration list once your personal form is completed.
-For your information, once the form is completed, synchronization will take a few days.
+You will be included in the organizer's registration list once your profile is completed.
+Please note, synchronization will take a few days after completion.

-Yes, based on levels and estimated times, several start waves are set up.
+Yes, depending on levels and expected times, several starting waves are arranged.
 Each corral has its own color:

-Yes, based on levels and estimated times, several start waves are set up.
+Yes, based on levels and expected times, several starting waves are organized.
 Each corral has its own color:

 Wave 2 - Yellow: 1:10 PM

-Yes, based on levels and estimated times, several start waves are set up.
+Yes, based on levels and expected times, several starting waves are organized.
 Each corral has its own color:

 Marathon AREA A: Olympic Stadium Olympisch Stadion 2, 1076 DE Amsterdam, Netherlands